 Our Family Planning Capacity Building Program (FPCBP) supports primary care practices to provide high-quality and innovative family planning services to underserved communities.
 Women need resources whether they are excited and ready to start a family, or do not intend to become a mother in the near future.

-Following the pilot, Public Health Solutions received funding to lead a similar QILC with six New York City Health + Hospitals adolescent clinics.
-Public Health Solutions also received funding to provide family planning capacity building as part of Choose Well, a contraceptive access initiative to reduce unintended pregnancy in South Carolina and to help educate women and men of all ages so that they can make informed decisions about their reproductive health, free from coercion or stigma.
+As a result of the pilot, PHS received funding to lead a similar QILC with six New York City Health + Hospitals adolescent clinics.
+PHS also received funding to provide family planning capacity building as part of Choose Well, a contraceptive access initiative to reduce unintended pregnancy in South Carolina and to help educate women and men of all ages so that they can make informed decisions about their reproductive health, free from coercion or stigma.